iamkelllly/fides/docs/fides/docs/installation/docker.md

 **What's Included**

 These reference images contain all of the extras and dependencies for running the Python application.
 However they do not contain the required Postgres database.
 Continue to [Setting up the database](./database.md).

-## Installation

-Install Docker and Docker Compose, then pull the latest container image from Docker Hub.

-1. Install `docker` locally (see [Docker Desktop](https://www.docker.com/products/docker-desktop) or your preferred installation).
-The minimum verified Docker version is `20.10.8`
-2. If your `docker` installation did not include `docker-compose`, make sure to get at least version `1.29.0`.
-Installation instructions can be found in the [Docker Compose documentation](https://docs.docker.com/compose/install/).
-3. Run `docker pull ethyca/fidesctl` to pull the latest fidesctl container image from Docker Hub.

-Congratulations!
-Fidesctl is now installed on your machine.
 ## Next Steps

 You're now ready to start enforcing privacy with Fidesctl!
 Below are suggestions for continuing your journey.